'No one cares if we die': Ex-Syrian rebels recount Nagorno-Karabakh nightmare as 'disposable force for Turkey' | The Grayzone

+Hours passed, and the Syrians realized they were no closer to finding the way back.
+Three fighters decided to sit with Shaalan’s body to wait for the others to return with help, knowing that if they didn’t, the body would likely be lost in the mountains forever.

 After the other men left, the three who remained were met with a flurry of bullets from the south.
-Another SNA militant, Hussein Talha, was struck and killed.
+Another Syrian National Army militant, Hussein Talha, was struck and killed.
 The two surviving men fled to the northeast until they reached a point where other Syrian fighters from the Hamza Division had gathered.

 “The situation was tense, with our commander coordinating with the Turks to find out why the Azerbaijanis had abandoned us,” Ahmad Hadad said.
 “They recovered the bodies and returned them to Syria.
 But things got worse for us.
 I mean, many more of us died in Azerbaijan.”